Eulerian graded $D$-modules: Eulerian graded -modules

-\begin{remark} \begin{enumerate} \item If $M$ is an Eulerian graded $\scr{D}$-module, then $M(\ell)$ is Eulerian if and only if $\ell=0$.
-This follows directly from the fact that $\D\binom{a}{r}=\binom{b}{r}$ for all $r\in \mathbb{N}$ if and only if $a=b$ (note this is true in all characteristic).
-In particular, for any graded $\scr{D}$-module $M$, $M(\ell)$ is Eulerian graded for at most one $\ell$. \item Definition \ref{Eulerian D-modules} does not depend on the characteristic of $K$.
+\item Definition \ref{Eulerian D-modules} does not depend on the characteristic of $K$.
 However we will see in section 3 that, in characteristic $0$, we only need to consider $E_1$, the usual Euler operator. \item $R$ is Eulerian and a proof goes as follows.
 For each monomial $x_1^{j_1}x_2^{j_2}\cdots x_n^{j_n}$, where $j_n$'s are arbitrary integers (we allow negative integers), we have (for each $r\geq 1$)

+We explain the last equality: we use an induction argument.
+It is clear when $r=1$, now suppose we have the equality for $r-1$.
+Then